FINTLabs/fint-helm-charts/charts/fint-test-client/README.md

-# Test-client
+# fint-test-client

-How to install test-client
+How to install fint-test-client

-### Example
+This helm chart uses helm library fint-library and therefore needs to run `helm dependency update fint-test-client/`
+Before installing the chart

+Afther the dependency is updated you can run
-`helm install test-client -./test-client/`
+`helm install fint-test-client ./fint-test-client/`

-link: